Is your nose sore from blowing? Here are seven natural sore nose remedies that will soothe the raw chapped skin around your nose.

 Mix a 1 drop of tea tree oil (or other essential oil) per 1 teaspoon of coconut oil (or other oil) for a skin soothing remedy.

 - How to get rid of head lice using tea tree oil

 - How to heal a cold sore with tea tree oil

 3. ALOE VERA GEL

-Aloe vera helps treat skin conditions, it’s moisturising for dry skin, it is useful for treating wounds and minor burns, skin infections, sunburn and a whole heap of other conditions.
+Aloe Vera is useful for treating wounds and minor burns, skin infections, sunburn, sore raw skin and a whole heap of other conditions.